JasonPy/twitter-query-expansion/README.md

 - determine Part-of-Speech (POS) tags
 - mark hashtags
 - mark Twitter users
+### 1.2 Word Embedding
 For finding suitable expansions, different word embedding models are applied such as *FastText* and *Word2Vec*.
 To determine if an expansion term is suitable, the Point-wise Mutual Information (PMI) measure is performed, with respect to the co-occurrences of the initial query term and the expansion term.
+### 1.3 Elastic Search
 Finally, [Elastic Search](https://www.elastic.co/elasticsearch/) is used to obtain relevant tweets by using the reformulated user query.

-### 1.1 Text Processing
-### 1.2 Word Embedding

-### 1.3 Elastic Search

 ## 2. Data